openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Implementations MUST follow [@!BCP195].

 Whenever TLS is used, a TLS server certificate check MUST be performed, per [@!RFC6125].

+##

+DPoP or MTLS needs to be recommended because metadata is only partially signed and attacker could do MITM by changing the credential endpoint value as suggested.

 # Implementation Considerations